Improwised/kb.repairrabbit.github.io/content/features/appointments.md

 Go to << Appointments
           (Screenshot)

-Click on “ New ”
+Click on “New”
           (Screenshot)

-Search Customer whose appointment is to be created.
+Search customer whose appointment is to be created.
           (Screenshot)

 Fill all the necessary details about the customer’s repair.

-Then click on “ Add ”
+Then click on “Add”
           (Screenshot)

-By clicking on “ Add ”, Appointment will be created.
+By clicking on “Add”, Appointment will be created.

 * Is it possible to assign appointment to selected employee ?

  No, Appointments cannot be assigned to selected employee.

- But yes, You can avail this facility , Please Click >> (Customisation Price Link)
+  To avail this facility , Please contact ( contact details )

 * How can I convert Appointment into Ticket ?

-Go to << “ Appointments ”
+Go to << “Appointments”
                 (Screenshot)

-lick on “ View ”
+lick on “View”
                 (Screenshot)

-Click on “ Start repair ”
+Click on “Start repair”
                 (Screenshot)

-You will get a message “ Are you sure to convert this Appointment into Ticket ? ”
+You will get a message “Are you sure to convert this Appointment into Ticket ?”
                 (Screenshot)

-Click on “ Ok ” to convert an appointment into ticket.
+Click on “Ok” to convert an appointment into ticket.
                 (Screenshot)

-As you will click “ Ok ” Appointment will be converted into ticket.
+As you will click “Ok” , Appointment will be converted into ticket.

 * Can I recover deleted Appointment ?